sheater/anubis/README.md

 ```
 ## Running
 ### Fill database
 Here is some tricky commands to fill database and another useful functions
+**NOTE**: Neo4j server must be running before you run any command
 ```bash
 cd server